dasorik/unity-localization/README.md

 A small framework for localization within Unity (or other C# applications)

 ## Known Limitations
-* Plurals (ie. 'Apple'/'Apples') are not currently handled by the system.
+* Plurals (ie. *Apple*/*Apples*) are not currently handled by the system.
 Support for this will be added later.
 * Localization of units (Imperial/Metric) is not handled (also to be supported later)
 * Renaming a key with `autoGenerateLanguageClass` turned on will cause compiler errors.
-To get around this, either refactor/rename the key in code before updating the .csv, or do a bulk find a replace.
+To get around this, either refactor/rename the key in code before updating the .csv, or do a bulk *find and replace*.

 ## To add translations
 1. Open the localization config `Config -> Localization`